 Space in the Honors Dorms

-The University's three honors dorms—Andrews, Blanton, and Carothers—provide the opportunity to interact with and form ties with students from other honors programs.
-Collectively, these students represent some of the best students in the University.
+The University's three honors dorms - Andrews, Blanton, and Carothers - let students meet and form ties with students from other honors programs.
+Collectively, these students represent some of the most talented students in the University.

-The University's location in Austin, the national reputation of the CS department, and the excellence of the Turing Scholars Honors Program attracts recruiters from across the country.
-Students completing their freshman year often participate in paid summer internships at companies such as IBM, Microsoft, Lockheed Martin, National Instruments, Intel, and Dell.
-A poll of 60 freshmen and sophomore Turing Scholars indicated that 37 of them had obtained summer employment in the high tech industry, paying $18-$28 an hour.
+The University's location in Austin, the international reputation of the UT's CS department, and the excellence of the honors program attract recruiters from across the country.
+Even students completing only their freshman year often participate in paid summer internships at top tech companies such as Google, Microsoft, Facebook, Amazon, and Dell.

-Our program positions students for off-campus success.
-Here are just a few examples from students who had just completed their freshman or sophomore years:
+Our program positions students for success in many areas, not just those directly related to class.
+Here are just a few examples of incredible experiences our students had after completing their freshman or sophomore years: